-Bursting with spring blossoms and fall color, fothergilla (also known as witch hazel) is an all-around great shrub.
+Bursting with spring blossoms and fall color, fothergilla is an all-around great shrub.
 Plant it near a partially shaded entryway or patio where you can enjoy the sweet fragrance of its bottle-brushlike flowers each spring.
 Or add it to a perennial garden or shrub border for a bold display of fall color at the end of the season.
 Fothergilla's round, dense shape blends well with a host of different garden plants and container combinations.
 This multi-season shrub comes in two species: Fothergilla major, which grows 6 to 10 feet tall, and dwarf Fothergilla gardenia which reaches 3 to 5 feet tall.

-Fothergilla looks particularly at home in woodland garden settings where its informal structure can be appreciated.
-Plant this shrub with rhododendron hybrids such as 'Anna H. Hall' (pink buds that open to white flowers) and 'Roseum Elegans' (rosy lavender flowers) since they share the same soil requirements.
+Fothergilla looks particularly at home in woodland garden settings, where its informal structure can be appreciated.
+Plant this shrub with rhododendron hybrids such as 'Anna H. Hall' (pink buds that open to white flowers) and 'Roseum Elegans' (rosy lavender flowers) because they share the same soil requirements.
 Add large clumps of daffodils, snow drops, and other favorite spring bulbs for a bold early season show of color.

 As both a wildlife nectar source and nesting spot, deer-resistant fothergilla is a favorite plant of other species of wildlife.
 Plant it alongside viburnum, spicebush, and elderberry to create a robust wildlife habitat in your own landscape.
 Blanket the area around the shrubs with a 2-inch-thick layer of mulch to suppress weeds and pave the way for easy maintenance around equally easy-to-care-for shrubs.